 Core Facilitation Team

-Max SmithMax is a co-director of the Community Organising Fellowship, with a decade of experience volunteering and working as a community organiser, campaign strategist, and facilitator in a range of contexts from local action groups to the United Nations Climate Negotiations.
-Max was previously a Clean Air Campaigner at Environmental Justice Australia, where he worked with communities and health sector professionals to advocate for the control of toxic pollution from coal-fired power stations.
-Max has previously worked as a community organiser with the Australian Conservation Foundation, a training facilitator with the Australian Youth Climate Coalition, and an advisor to a federal Senator.
+Max SmithMax is a facilitator and director of the Community Organising Fellowship, with a decade of experience volunteering and working as a community organiser, campaign strategist, and facilitator in a range of contexts from local action groups to the United Nations Climate Negotiations.
+Max was previously a Clean Air Campaigner at Environmental Justice Australia, a community organiser with the Australian Conservation Foundation, a training facilitator with the Australian Youth Climate Coalition, and an advisor to a federal Senator.
 Max also holds a graduate qualification in Community Advocacy.
-Aside from training and building the collective power to win positive social change, Max enjoys dancing, playing football, and performing stand-up comedy.
-Max lives on the unceded lands of the Wurundjeri and Boonwurrung people of the Kulin Nation.
+Aside from training, learning, and building the collective power to win positive social change, Max enjoys dancing, playing tennis, and performing stand-up comedy.
+Max lives on the unceded lands of the Wurundjeri Woi Wurrung people of the Kulin Nation.
 He is a proud unionist and delegate of the Australian Services Union.

 Edie ShepherdEdie Shepherd is a proud Wiradjuri and Noongar activist.
 She's a youth worker turned trade union organiser, and has spent the past 6 years working across labour, climate and land rights movements.
 She led Blackfullas for Marriage Equality, revived the Aboriginal organising portfolio for the Victorian Trades Hall Council, and worked with communities from Djab Warrung in Victoria, to communities across the Northern Territory to protect and defend country from harm, and now works in the First Nations Justice team at GetUp.
 Edie is passionate about building the strength, skills and capacity of mob to challenge and contest for power in this colonial state.

 Kaz UyKaz is the lead community organiser at national campaigning organisation, GetUp.
 Previously, Kaz organised at Tipping Point, building the leadership capacity and skills of student leaders in the #ClimateStrike movement to take action and build local power in their communities to help move Australia beyond the mining and burning of fossil fuels to 100% clean, renewable energy.
-Previously, she has been an Organiser at the Asylum Seeker Resource Centre and Oxfam Australia, and a Training Officer at Democracy in Colour - a national racial and economic justice organisation led by people of colour.
+Kaz has been an Organiser at the Asylum Seeker Resource Centre and Oxfam Australia, and a Training Officer at Democracy in Colour - a national racial and economic justice organisation led by people of colour.
 With roots in the Philippines, Kaz is passionate about decolonisation and integrating intersectional feminist leadership and community care practices from her home culture in her activist education work.
 Kaz also loves surfing and currently lives on the unceded lands of the Wadawurrung People of the Kulin Nation on the Surf Coast.